AngularClass/ES6-build-tools/README.md

 Solutions to the Basic Requirements are on the [solution branch](https://github.com/angular-class/ES6-build-tools/tree/solution).
 There are no solutions for the Extra Credit or Nightmare Mode challenges.
 Use the lessons learned from the Basic Requirements to figure these out on your own!

 ## Basic Requirements
 - [ ] Get a copy of this repo.
-It starts in the state the the introduction left off.
+It starts in the state that the introduction left off.
   - [ ] Fork it
   - [ ] Clone it
   - [ ] Run `npm install`